suzanneli/exceptional-realty-bootstrapped/README.md

-Exceptional Realty Group Website
+Exceptional Realty Website (Bootstrapped Version)
 ----

-#Description

-This is an example site for the Intro to Front-end Web Development Course at The Flatiron School.
+This is an example using the Twitter Bootstrap v3 framework.

-#Contact

-email: suzanne.sy.li@gmail.com
+More information can be found at [GetBootstrap.com] (http://getbootstrap.com)